 - 1. Lay the monoski on its side. - 2.
-Locate the two 5/16" bolts connecting the foot tower to the foot. - 3.
-Remove the two bolts, and put them and the six washer in a safe place. - 4.
-Slide the frame forward or backward to adjust your center of gravity and center it with the proper holes.
-Align the holes perfectly, using for example a drift (tapered alignment pin). - 5.
-Replace the rear bolt.
+Locate the two 5/16" bolts connecting the foot tower to the foot. - Remove the two bolts, and put them and the six washer in a safe place. .
+You may need to loosen the bolts just above the removed bolts to release the pressure. - Slide the frame forward or backward to adjust your center of gravity and center it with the proper holes.
+Align the holes perfectly, using for example a drift (tapered alignment pin).

+- 5. Replace the rear bolt.
 There should be a flat washer under the head of the bolt and under the nut. - 6.
 Replace the front bolt.
 There should be a flat washer under the head, then the rodend, then a conical washer (small end towards the rodend), then the foot, then the other conical washer, the other rodend, the last flat washer, and finally the nut. - 7.
 Take care to ensure that all screws are tightened properly.
 Do not over-torque the bolts.